SIOCODE-Open/typed-component-libraries/README.md

 _This readme contains the full text of the article.
 The entire source code created in the article is available in this repository as well._

+# Disclaimer

+This article revolves around _technical concepts_, and the possibility of _boilerplate code generation_.
+While the article is based around the subject of _frontend generation_, the author is **not a professional designer**.
+Furthermore, the author of the article is _color-blind_.
+Please be so kind as to excuse us, if you are not pleased with the _presented visuals_, since making the _best looking thing was **not a scope for this article**_.
+Thank you!

 # Introduction

 A _component library_ is a _frontend package_, that contains _reusable components_ we can build _frontend applications with_.
 There are many examples of component libraries, such as [PrimeReact](https://primereact.org/).
 If you're opting to use a component library, chances are you are doing so to save time and effort.